hekima/application_nginx/README.md

 - set\_host\_header: Force nginx to set the Host, X-Real-IP and X-Forwarded-For headers.
 Defaults to false.
 - port: the port nginx will bind.
 Defaults to 80
 - application_port: the port the application server runs on.
 Defaults to 8000
+- application_prefix: the prefix to access the application server endpoints.
+Defaults to '/'
 - static_files: a Hash mapping URLs to files.
 Defaults to an empty Hash
 - ssl: true/false that we should use SSL
 - ssl_certificate: The SSL public certificate full path file name, defaults to #{node.fqdn}.cert if ssl true, append any chained CA certificates to the end of this file.